HAIKU NORTH AMERICA

 Restaurant recommendations within two blocks of the historic Netherland Plaza Hotel in Cincinnati, Ohio, our official Haiku North America hotel and event space.

-Best Fancy Place (Expensive but really worth it)
+Best Fancy Place (expensive but really worth it)

 Orchids at the Palm Court, in the hotel next to the lobby.
-The only 5-Star restaurant in Ohio.
+The only five-star restaurant in Ohio.
 Sunday Buffet Brunch is amazing but you will need a reservation in advance.
+You will probably never eat in a more elaborate room.

 Best 1950s Diner